Prednisone: Withdrawal

-Systemic corticosteroids may be stopped abruptly in those whose disease is unlikely to relapse and who have received treatment for three weeks or less and who are not included in the patient groups described above.
+Systemic corticosteroids may be stopped abruptly in those whose disease is unlikely to relapse who have received treatment for three weeks or less and who are not included in the patient groups described above.

 During corticosteroid withdrawal, the dose may be reduced rapidly down to physiological doses (equivalent to prednisolone 7.5 mg daily) and then reduced more slowly.
 Assessment of the disease may be needed during withdrawal to ensure that relapse does not occur.

 Pharmacology

 Prednisone is a synthetic glucocorticoid used for its anti-inflammatory and immunosuppressive properties.
 Prednisone is a prodrug; it is metabolised in the liver by 11-β-HSD to prednisolone, the active drug.
 Prednisone has no substantial biological effects until converted via hepatic metabolism to prednisolone.

 Pharmacokinetics

-Prednisone is absorbed in the gastrointestinal tract and has a half life of 2–3 hours. it has a volume of distribution of 0.4–1 L/kg.
+Prednisone is absorbed in the gastrointestinal tract and has a half-life of 2–3 hours.
+It has a volume of distribution of 0.4–1 L/kg.
 The drug is cleared by hepatic metabolism using cytochrome P450 enzymes.
 Metabolites are excreted in the bile and urine.